rtmonteiro/boca-playwright/README.md

   cd boca-playwright
   ```

--Then, use the commands below to build the image:
+- Then, use the commands below to build the image:

   ```sh
   # List images